Monday, November 18, 2024

 Our friendship, lasting 50 years, ended Friday May 3rd when Freddy left behind this physical world for the Next Great Adventure.
 It was one week ago today (Saturday April 27) that I spoke with Freddy and Jane in the ICU.
 Freddy was on oxygen but was coherent as we spoke.
 We discussed the trip Debbie and I were making in 2 days to Tybee Island.
 I also told him that I was composing a piece of ambient music for him.
 “It’s almost finished”, I told him.He said he was interested in hearing it when I got it finished.
 I told him he was going to be all right and that I loved him.
 He reciprocated with “I love you man”.

 If I listed all of the small building blocks of my life that came into being exclusively because of Freddy it would take a while.
-Just a few: he taught me how to eat raw oysters, he taught me how to cook a steak on a grill, he introduced me to a broad palette of fine Kentucky bourbons, he was the first to put a cigar in my mouth (a cigar made in a small country South of here) and light it, he was the first person (that I knew of my age) who owned stock, he was the first to introduce me to the joys of hot peppers (there’s a great story behind that one).
+Just a few: he taught me how to eat raw oysters, he taught me how to cook a steak on a grill, he introduced me to a broad palette of fine Kentucky bourbons, he was the first to put a special cigar in my mouth (a cigar made in a small island country South of Florida) and light it, he was the first person (that I knew of my age) who owned stock, he was the first to introduce me to the joys of hot peppers (there’s a great story behind that one).

 If you knew Freddy from way back then, you knew he was one of the strongest people you’d ever meet.
 I still remember helping him move furniture on to a rental truck once.
 There were two of us on one end of this gigantic piece of furniture and we were about to die!
 He held up the opposite end with just one hand.